Technogoose030/Jmay/Project1.md

 ## <ins>Vulnerability Identification:<ins>

-The vulnerability assessment successfully identified and remediated a critical XSS vulnerability within the home lab environment.
+The vulnerability assessment successfully identified and remediated a critical XSS vulnerability and some session id problems like fixation, hijacking and session expiry within the home lab environment.

-Their was alot of vulnerabilities besides XSS but for this project i focused on XSS
+Their was alot of vulnerabilities not listed that would still have to be looked at assessed and remediated

 ## <ins>Remediation Recommendations:<ins>